IanBonafede/Database-Senior-Design/README.md

 If not previously installed, run `pip install --upgrade google-cloud-vision`.

-### SERVER
+### SETUP SERVER

-We use Python for OCR, so we use Python Flask package to build server. run 'pip install flask' to install flask for your computer.
+We use Python for OCR, so we use Python Flask package to build server. run `pip install flask` to install flask for your computer.

 We use JavaScript Axios package for send image from front-end to back-end.
 Also, We use JavaScript Express for our upload image server and database server.
 You need to install Axios and Express for this upload image feature.

 Go to million-thanks-back-end folder.
-Run 'npm install express' to install express.
+Run `npm install express` to install express.

 Go to million-thanks-front-end folder.
-Run 'npm install axios' to install axios.
+Run `npm install axios` to install axios.